 Inspecting an as-built bridge abutment with PIX4Dcatch

 Ai Consultant, based in Tokushima Prefecture, was commissioned by Sasaki Corporation in Awa City to perform control measurements of bridge abutment foundation work (cast-in-place piles).
-The site was located in an environment where measurements using conventional stationary instruments would be inefficient.
-An experiment was conducted to see if the problem could be solved with PIX4Dcatch, a mobile measurement technology with excellent mobility.
+The site's conditions made traditional stationary surveying instruments inefficient for measurements, so a case study was conducted to see if the problem could be solved with PIX4Dcatch and mobile 3D scanning.
 We interviewed Mr. Kirai, CEO of Ai Consultant, who oversaw the case study.

 - PIX4Dcatch enabled efficient as-built inspection while ensuring the required measurement accuracy;